EWOSU/cpython/README.rst

 It's important that newcomers to the Python (CPython) project have enough background to make meaningful contributions.
-This open source project is mostly written in Python and C; therefore it makes sense to include free and high-quality Python and C tutorials for those lacking background.
+This open source project is mostly written in Python and C; therefore it makes sense to include free and high-quality Python and C tutorials for those lacking sufficient background.

 Free, high quality, in-depth tutorials to learn the Python programming language: